-The PhD Dissertation proposal must be submitted no more than 6 months after taking the Major Field examination, with the title page provided by the Centre.
+The PhD dissertation proposal must be submitted no more than 6 months after taking the Special Field examination, with the title page provided by the Centre.
 The main purpose of the PhD dissertation proposal is to provide answers to the following questions about the proposed topic of dissertation research: What is it?
 How does it relate to previous scholarship?
 How is it likely to contribute to knowledge?.

 Though proposals will vary in arrangement and emphasis, each should:

 - indicate the topic of investigation;

 - discuss the status quaestionis.
 This review of the state of the literature will involve both

 - a preliminary bibliography to indicate essential secondary sources in the field, and

 - a discussion of the primary sources upon which present understanding of the topic is based;